jasonandrewth/glslLightingModels/README.md

 ## Developing

 The main entrypoint is `src/main.ts`.
-Start there with programming.